-Web hosting is essentially your small built of internet real estate upon which you build your website.
+Web hosting is essentially your small part of internet real estate upon which you build your website.
 All websites need to purchase hosting, which is renting space on a server to store and publish your content.

 Each website has a unique location on the internet accessed by it’s IP address.
 This address is a long series of numbers, so there is a “human-friendly” text version called the domain name.